-The instruments used for data collection were self-designed questionnaires titled, "Principals' Democratic and Autocratic Leadership Styles Ouestionnaire (PDALSQ) and Administrative Performance Questionnaire (APQ)".
+The instruments used for data collection self-designed were questionnaires "Principals" titled.
+Democratic and Autocratic Leadership Styles Ouestionnaire (PDALSO) Administrative Performance Questionnaire (APQ)".
 The PDALSQ and APQ were validated and reliability index of 0.87 and 0.851 were established using Cronbach alpha.
-Pearson Product Moment was used to answer the research questions while the hypotheses were tested at 0.05 alpha level.
+Pearson Product Moment was used to answer the research questions while the hypotheses were tested at 0.05 alpha level using 2 ration.